integreat-io/integreat/README.md

   object used for mapping ident schemas to ids, roles, and tokens (see [the `completeIdent` middleware](#completeIdent-middleware)).

-Your action handler must return the `action` it received with a `response` object set on it.
-If your handler just relays to another action handler, it may reuse the `response` from that handler, but in many cases it will be more correct to generate your own response, possibly based on what the actions you dispatch returns.
+Your action handler must return a [response object](#action-response).
+If your handler just relays to another action handler, it may pass on the response returned from that handler, but in many cases it will be more correct to generate your own response.

 You provide your custom actions to Integreat on setup, by providing an object with the key set to the action type your handler will be responsible for, and